aardaakpinar/aardaakpinar/PROJECTS.md

 ### Sayıdışı

-- Find the digit that is not in a 9-digit number (game).
+- A puzzle game where players identify the missing digit in a randomly generated 9-digit number.
 - **Started:** May 15, 2024

 [[SOURCE]](https://github.com/aardaakpinar/sayidisi)